Dhabi966/Module-2-Challenge/README.md

-Unable to figure out the hover feature when cursor is over images Unable to add boxes within a box that housed a background image How to get my profile image to not be cut off by other page elements Connecting the correct style.css and reset.css to my index.hmtl file on GitHub
+Unable to figure out the hover feature when cursor is over images Unable to add boxes within a box that housed a background image How to get my profile image to not be cut off by other page elements Getting all elements to resize when browser window is increased or decreased Connecting the correct style.css and reset.css to my index.hmtl file on GitHub

 Here are the links: